• Agents

 And then there's the human cost.
 125 million records isn't an abstract number.
 Those are real people whose names, emails, passwords, bank accounts, and personal data were sitting on the open internet.
 The 19 million users with plaintext passwords are especially vulnerable — because people reuse passwords, a single exposed credential can cascade across every other account that shares it.

-2. Never deploy test mode rules.
-Add a check to your deployment process.
-If your rules contain .read: true or allow read, write: if true at the root level, the deploy should fail.
+2. Don't deploy test mode to production.
+If you can, add a pre-deploy check to your build process.
+If your rules contain .read: true or allow read: write: if true at the root, reject the deploy.
+Make it a blocker.

-4. Understand what "public" means in BaaS.
-Your Firebase API key is in your page source.
-Your Supabase anon key is in your page source.
-That's fine — it's designed that way.
-But it means your security rules are the only thing between your data and the world.
-If they're misconfigured, there's no other layer to save you.
+4. Understand the attack surface.
+Your API key is public.
+That's intentional.
+It's in your page source.
+But it means your security rules are the only barrier between your data and the world.
+If rules are wrong, there is no other layer.

 How Flowpatrol catches this

-The 916 sites in this study were found by three researchers doing manual work.
-A five-minute scan catches the same pattern automatically.
+The 916 sites in this study were found by three researchers running manual scans.
+A five-minute Flowpatrol scan catches the same vulnerability automatically, before you ship.

 This case study is based on public reporting by SecurityWeek, The Register, GitGuardian, and XEye Security.